LEARNING STRATEGIES

 LEARNING OUTCOMES

-1. Demonstrate an understanding of the research theme which can be applied to the area of your professional practice.
+1. Demonstrate an understanding of how a systematic review can be integrated into your research design and the area of your professional practice

 Knowledge and Understanding